Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 ## Code Overview

-I have designed this project from start to finish, gaining a better understanding of the importance of file stuctures, how they are connected, and how they cna help with organization.

-You will see the file it setup similiar to the structure below:
+You will see the file it setup is the same as the structure below:

-style.css
 ```
 .
 ├── config--> 📂 Folder contains configuration settings and middleware compotents that interact with the